Borderline Mothers: Borderline Personality Disorder's Effects On Children

 How adult children can cope with a borderline mother

-Some people with BPD may lash out at their children.
+Some mothers with BPD may lash out at their children.
 Although they crave close, meaningful relationships, mothers with borderline personality disorder often keep loved ones at arm's length and may struggle with space or discussing intimate details in their life.
 The mother-adolescent relationship can become strained and create a shameful and incongruent sense of self for the child.
-Throughout your childhood or life, you may have felt that your parent used you to vent their frustrations, which may have left you without much emotional support.
+Throughout your childhood or life, you may have felt that your mother used you to vent their frustrations, which may have left you without much emotional support.

-Having a parent with borderline personality disorder can affect your healthy development, leaving an unstable self-image and difficulty trusting the emotions and needs of future partners or children in your life.
+Having a mother with borderline personality disorder can affect your healthy development, leaving an unstable self-image and difficulty trusting the emotions and needs of future partners or children in your life.
 Taking care of yourself can be essential to healing and lets you put your mental health first.

 A child raised by a mother or parent with borderline personality disorder may also have experienced significant impacts on their mental health.
 How a child was raised and their experiences can affect their relationships, compassion, and parenting style as adults.
 It could also affect children's early development and healthy relationships with friends.
 For example, a child raised by a mother with BPD may experience difficulty controlling their emotions, setting boundaries, or working through challenging memories.